 Have you scheduled your engagement session yet?

-The first thing to consider is if you are planning to use any of the photos from the session on your save the dates.
+The first thing to consider is if you are planning to use any of the photos from the session on your save-the-dates.
 If yes, that plays a big role in how far out you need to schedule the engagement session from your wedding day.
-Save the dates should typically be sent out six to eight months prior to your big day.
-Taking into account the editing your photographer will need to do after the session, and time for you to design, I typically tell me couples to plan their session no later than seven months prior to the wedding.
-That gives you enough time to send out the save the dates, six months before hand, but if you have a lot of out of town guests, you may want to consider doing it even farther out.
-Either way, remember, this is only if you are planning to use those photos on your save the dates.
-If not, you can do the session closer to the wedding day if you would like.
+Save-the-dates should typically be sent out six to eight months prior to your big day.
+Taking into account the editing your photographer will need to do after the session and the time for you to design, I typically tell me couples to plan their session no later than seven months prior to the wedding.
+That gives you enough time to send out the save-the-dates six months beforehand, but if you have a lot of out-of-town guests, you may want to consider doing it even farther out.
+Either way, remember this is only if you are planning to use those photos on your save-the-dates; if not, you can do the session closer to the wedding day if you would like.

-The next thing to consider, depending on how long your engagement is, which season so you want your photos take during.
-Maybe you love the snow, or love the summers at the beach.
+The next thing to consider is, depending on how long your engagement is, which season so you want your photos take during.
+Maybe you love the snow, or you love the summers at the beach.
 That can help determine the setting for your session.
-Also, you could think of it as, your wedding may be in the spring, so for your engagement session you may want to do fall photos so you have a lot of variety.
+Also, you could think of it as your wedding may be in the spring, so for your engagement session, you may want to do fall photos, so you have a lot of variety.
 It is totally up to you, but knowing that will help your photographer narrow down what months to plan the session during.
 There are so many factors seasonally that you can base it around, so consider that when you start thinking about your engagement session date.

 Once you have all of these three points considered, you and your photographer should be able to nail down a date that works best for everyone.
 Then it is time to start planning for the session!
-Head to my blog post all about my Ten Tips for Picking your Engagement session Outfits, to help you get started!
-Then just get excited for a time to be with your soon to be hubby all dressed up, and also to get to know your photographer even better!
+Head to my blog post all about my Ten Tips for Picking Your Engagement Session Outfits, to help you get started!
+Then just get excited for a time to be all dressed up with your soon-to-be hubby and also to get to know your photographer even better!

 I hope this all helps as you decide when to schedule your engagement session!